xMasterX/all-the-plugins/non_catalog_apps/laser_tag_game/README.md

 # Flipper-Zero-Laser-Tag

-## 🚀 Flipper Zero Laser Tag - Team based
+## 🚀 Real World Team based Laser Tag game

-Flipper Zero Laser Tag brings your favorite laser tag experience to your Flipper Zero device!
-Whether you’re battling friends or just practicing your aim, this open-source project lets you dominate the laser tag arena with just your Flipper Zero.
+Use Flipper Zero as your laser blaster, RFID scan for power-ups, and automatic detection of add-on weapons to GPIO such as the Rabbit Labs Masta-Blasta for arena style play.

 ### ⚡ Key Features: